One is on water, one is on land. And…scene.

-For trips that include both a land tour and river cruise (where the river cruise is usually in some exotic locale, like India, Peru, Vietnam, etc), we charter 5-star ships where the level of service and detail is extraordinary.
+For trips that include both a land tour and river cruise (where the river cruise is usually in some exotic locale, like India, Peru, Cambodia, etc), we charter 5-star ships where the level of service and detail is extraordinary.
 (Example: on a typical high-end river cruise, the staff-to-passenger ratio is 1 to 2.5 or 1 to 3.
 On these smaller, boutique cruise ships, the ratio is 1 to 1.

 Trip Length and Level of In-Depth Touring

-Our European river cruises and small ocean cruises are 7-9 days – offering either a cruise alone, or a cruise plus a one or two-night hotel stay to tour a flagship city, like Prague, Amsterdam, Brussels, etc. On these cruises, of course, you unpack once – a feature many guests love since you simply wake up in a new place every day.
+Our European river cruises and small ocean cruises are usually 7-9 days – offering either a cruise alone, or a cruise plus a one or two-night hotel stay to tour a flagship city, like Prague, Amsterdam, Brussels, etc. On these cruises, of course, you unpack once – a feature many guests love since you simply wake up in a new place every day.

 These cruises are great for getting a taste of various cities and villages within a country or region.
 In some towns and villages you’ll be able to say, “I’ve done it, bought the t-shirt, no need to go back”.
 In others (the major cities, like Vienna, Budapest, etc) you’ll get a good sampling of that city and perhaps elect to go back another time on your own.

 Our land tours, in contrast, are longer vacations (normally about 12 days – crafted to create a two-week vacation once you include flights to and from the destination) and involve several changes of hotel.
-These are offered for countries like Japan, Africa, New Zealand, Mongolia, Nepal & Bhutan, etc. The purpose of this is to give you a really complete tour of the country (or as many of the highlights as we can, depending on the size of the country), and you can’t accomplish that using just one city or hotel as your base camp.
+These are offered for countries like Japan, Africa, New Zealand, Mongolia, Scotland, Andalucia, Nepal & Bhutan, etc. The purpose of this is to give you a really complete tour of the country (or as many of the highlights as we can, depending on the size of the country), and you can’t accomplish that using just one city or hotel as your base camp.

-And then there are our land tour/river cruise combinations, to countries like Scotland, Peru, India, Vietnam & Cambodia, Egypt & Jordan, etc. These 12-13 day tours combine a significant land tour (5-8 days) with a river cruise component (4-7 days).
+And then there are our land tour/river cruise combinations, to countries like Peru, India, Vietnam & Cambodia, Egypt, etc. These 12-13 day tours combine a significant land tour (5-8 days) with a river cruise component (4-7 days).
 In many ways, you get the best elements of both types of trips here, since you get a river cruise where you don’t have to move or unpack for a while, along with an amount of land touring (staying in just a couple of hotels) that gives you that sense of really having “seen” the country.